elvisburrniku/Clientlly-Webpage/replit.md

-✓ Changed "Information" section text from gray to black font color for consistent typography ✓ Updated "Key Features" list items to use black text instead of default gray ✓ Changed "Ratings and Reviews" heading to black font color for visual consistency
+✓ Changed "Information" section text from gray to black font color for consistent typography ✓ Updated "Key Features" list items to use black text instead of default gray ✓ Changed "Ratings and Reviews" heading to black font color for visual consistency ✓ FIXED rating stars visibility on yellow background by changing from yellow-600 to orange-600 for better contrast

 ✓ COMPLETED client management page redesign with professional layout and improved structure (July 28, 2025) ✓ Applied bright yellow gradient background (amber-400 to orange-400) to hero section with floating white sparkle animations